How to Remove Advertisements from Websites

-These methods cannot eliminate every single advertisement.
-If an advertisement is incorporated into a web page in the same way as any other piece of text, there is nothing you can do to remove it.
-But adding advertisements in this way is a very labour–intensive method, and is used rarely.
-Almost all advertisements are vulnerable to the methods described above.
+These methods cannot, however, eliminate every single advertisement.
+If an advertisement is incorporated into a web page in the same way as any other piece of text (as in this example), there is nothing you can do to remove it.
+But adding advertisements in this way is labour–intensive, and is used with only a tiny fraction of online advertisements.
+Almost all adverts are vulnerable to the methods described above.

 If Adverts are Eliminated, Who Loses?